Purpose, Beyond the Self

 St. Jude Children’s Research Hospital represents something rare in the world.
 It is a place of global reach and uncommon generosity, where children from around the world come when no other options remain.
 The commitment behind it—scientific, human, and moral—stands among the clearest expressions of what collective care can look like when it is pursued without compromise.

 I knew, on paper, what I was walking into.
-Anyone does.
 The reality of childhood illness—of seeing children endure circumstances no child should have to face—is among the most gut‑wrenching experiences a person can encounter.
 Every day at St. Jude requires strength, grounded in the understanding that the work serves something far bigger than any one individual.
-And indeed, the children visibly bear the signs of the hardships they are enduring.
+And indeed, these beautiful children visibly bear the signs of the hardships they are enduring.

 This opportunity did not arise casually, nor suddenly.
 For much of my adult life, I have felt a quiet but persistent pull to give back—to contribute something beyond my own work, interests, or ambitions.
 That desire was always present.
 What wasn’t present was capacity.